vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 Or, given that the slaughter of a cow is clearly Vedic, how can they hate \[the other sacred texts\] \(provided that their behaviour is not more commendable than the one prescribed by the other sacred texts\)? |122

-120For a usage of *miśra * in the context of mixing Vedic and smārta elements, see NMGBh ad *ācamanādismārta-padārtha*, section 2.1.3 quoted in Kataoka 2004a, p.
+[^120]: For a usage of *miśra * in the context of mixing Vedic and smārta elements, see NMGBh ad *ācamanādismārta-padārtha*, section 2.1.3 quoted in Kataoka 2004a, p.
 208.

-121See section 2.1.1.2 for the *svataḥ prāmāṇya * approach, according to which the cognition is valid unless there is an invalidating cognition.
+[^121]: See section 2.1.1.2 for the *svataḥ prāmāṇya * approach, according to which the cognition is valid unless there is an invalidating cognition.
 See also introductory study, section II.4.1.

-122An alternative interpretation is the one adopted in Bhattacharyya 1978, p.
+[^122]: An alternative interpretation is the one adopted in Bhattacharyya 1978, p.
 560: “Why do the Mīmāmṣakas cherish hatred against cow-slaughter which has been clearly prescribed by the Vedas?”.
 Similarly, in his English synopsis, Shah translates as follows: “It too is no objection that the followers of the Vedas are hostile towards other scriptures, for such hostility is not proper and, moreover, the followers of Vedas are hostile even towards a practice like cow-slaughter which is a very clear Vedic practice” \(Shah 1992-97, p.
 20\).
 But this interpretation does not seem to fit the context, in which these brahmans are orthodox ones, who do not hesitate in regard to the slaughter of cows.

 Shah follows the reading of the *editio princeps*, Jayanta Bhaṭṭa 1895-1896 \( *gatvā ta eva pṛcchyantāṃ yeṣāṃ dveṣādi* *vidyate*\) and construes *gatvā * as having a different agent than *pṛcchyantām*: “The one who opposes the validity of these Buddhist texts, he should go to the Buddhists who hate \[some Vedic rituals\] and ask them: ‘Why do you hate the killing of a cow, which is clearly Vedic?” \( *bauddhādi āgamonā prāmāṇyano virodhī —jemne dveṣ vagere che te* *bauddhāhinī pāse jei temne je pucho ke je spaṣṭapaṇye vaidik karm che te govadhamāṃ temne dveṣ kem che? *, Shah 1975-1992, p.
 84\).
 This interpretation could be justified as meaning that disgust in general cannot be a criterion, since some \(like the Buddhists\) are even disgusted by Vedic practices.
 But the point here seems not to be general disgust, but rather disgust on the part of Vedic scholars.